crysalead/chaos-orm/docs/models.md

 The `with()` method allows to eager load relations to minimize the number of queries.
 In the example above for example, only two queries are executed.

-So what about `JOIN` isn't `->with()` supposed to take care of all the joins automatically ?
+Isn't `->with()` supposed to take care of all the joins automatically ?
 I followed this approach in [li3](http://li3.me/).
-If I was able to achieve something decent, it has been a painful experience because relationnal databases fetching results are difficult to parse.
-You need to deal with table aliases, redundant data and the column references disambiguation which at least was time consuming.
-That's why I prefered to follow a more straightforward approach in Chaos and doing multiple queries instead of trying to deal with a massive and inadapted `JOIN` result set.
-By the way it's the approch choosen by most popular ORM around.
+If I was able to achieve something decent, it leads to a lot of problems to solve like table aliases, redundant data, column references disambiguation, raw references disambiguation.
+Chaos follows a more straightforward approach and performes multiple queries instead of trying to deal with a massive and inadapted `JOIN` result set.
+It's also the approch choosen by most popular ORM around.

-**But `JOIN` is not an options with relationnal databases, what if I want to get only galleries which has an image with a specific tags ?**

-This specific case can be resolved using the `->has()` method of the `Query` instance to set some conditions on a relation.
+To deal with JOINs, the `->has()` method is available to RDBMS compatible `Query` instance.

 Example: